-- We’ve opened up our schedule for pets that are due for non-essential services (wellness exams without rabies, leptospirosis or distemper vaccines, spay and neuter surgeries, routine dental cleanings, nail trims, anal gland expressions, and non-diagnostic bloodwork).
-However, since we’re still working with a reduced number of veterinary care professionals, there will most likely be a delay in when these appointments can be scheduled.
+- Our schedule remains open for pets that are due for non-essential services (wellness exams without rabies, leptospirosis or distemper vaccines, spay and neuter surgeries, dental cleanings, nail trims, anal gland expressions, and non-diagnostic bloodwork).
+Given the number of pets who need these services, it will most likely be several weeks before appointment dates are available.

 Thank you for understanding that all of these changes were implemented to make sure our pet families and veterinary care professionals stay healthy.
 We’ll keep you informed when any of these protocols change or if additional ones are needed.